An Open Letter to My Parents

 I am everything I am because of what you taught that eight-year-old girl.
 I am a woman who loves words and stories and people who love other people.
 I am a believer in equality.
 I am a believer in goodness and faith and magic.
 I am a woman who makes her own decisions about her body.
 I am a woman who has made her own decision to love and fight for people who do not have the same rights that I do.
 Who are afraid they will wake up one day and once again not be able to marry the person they love.
 Who fear for their safety in their own country.
 I am a woman who will allow any and every woman to use the same restroom as me; I am a woman who understands that you might not feel that same way.

-I am in love with Jesus and His love for me.
 I am in love with the strength of my friends today.

 I am in love with a boy who looks at me like I am both precious and fierce.